JonathanStarup/doc/book/compound-types.md

 The `List` data type represents an immutable linked list.
 The empty listed is denoted by `Nil` and a cons cell is denoted by the special syntax `::`.
-Here is how to construct a list:
+Here is how to construct some lists:

 ```flix
 def f: List[Int] = Nil